-Debunking Popular Psychology Myths #3: Groupthink
+Debunking Popular Psychology Myths: Why Most People Misunderstand Groupthink

-Issue 138: We revisit the origins of groupthink and challenge one of the biggest myths about group dynamics
+We revisit the origins of groupthink and challenge one of the biggest myths about group dynamics

 In May of 2021, the CIA’s Twitter account shared a photo of a curious artifact.
 A small silver coin shows a man with knife in his belt and brandishing a rifle, striding past a dead body lying prostrate on the sand.
 It includes the slogan: “No habra mas fin que la victoria”—there will be no end but victory.